droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 > [!abstract]+ **Disabling the Noisemaker**
 > If the players successfully retrieve the bones without alerting the vampires, Volenta discovers the bones to be missing shortly after she awakens at dusk that night.
 If Henrik is still within the shop, she disembowels and beheads him, then leaves his head staked on a spear leaning against the statue at the center of <span class="citation">N8.
 Town Square (p.
 119)</span>.
 In either case, Volenta then departs Vallaki for Castle Ravenloft, slinking back to the keep in shame.
 ## D4c.
 Volenta's Trap
-If the players allow the noisemaker to activate, [[Non-Player Characters#Volenta Popofsky|Volenta]] and her two loyal **vampire spawn** arise to confront them one round later, either by forcing their way into **N6d.
+If the players allow the noisemaker to activate, [[Non-Player Characters#Volenta Popofsky|Volenta]] and her three loyal [Vampire Servitors](https://2e.aonprd.com/Monsters.aspx?ID=3224) arise to confront them one round later, either by forcing their way into **N6d.
 Kitchen** or (if the players have already exited **N6e.
 Henrik's Bedroom**) by obstructing the players' path down the stairs.
-When the vampires appear, they use their ***spider climb*** to clamber across the walls before dropping down to the players’ level, with Volenta (https://2e.aonprd.com/Monsters.aspx?ID=1873 abilities?) crouching upside-down on the ceiling behind them.
+When the vampires appear, they use their ***spider climb*** to clamber across the walls before dropping down to the players’ level, with Volenta crouching upside-down on the ceiling behind them.
 ![[Volenta Popofsky.png]]
 <span class="credit">"Volenta Popofsky" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>